Voting has now closed

 About the Awards

-The Waislitz Global Citizen Awards are annual cash prizes totaling $250,000 that recognize the excellence of individuals in their work to end extreme poverty.
-The grand prize is $100,000 with two additional prizes at $75,000 each, for a total of three prizes.
-The awards are presented by the Waislitz Foundation and Global Citizen, and supported by the leading US and Australian based cellular medicines company, Mesoblast Ltd. and Unico Capital Holdings.
+Celebrating its tenth year, The Waislitz Global Citizen Awards are annual cash prizes totaling $300,000 that recognize the excellence of individuals in their work to end extreme poverty.
+The grand prize and two additional prizes are $100,000 each, for a total of three prizes.
+The awards are presented by the Waislitz Foundation and Global Citizen.
+The Waislitz foundation exists to create a positive social impact locally and globally through innovative projects that empower individuals to meet their full potential and make a measurable difference to the world.

 “Ending extreme poverty is not a choice, it's an obligation.
 My hope is that it will inspire many thousands of people around the world to do what they can to improve the living standards of those in dire need," Chairman and Founder of the Melbourne-based Waislitz Foundation, Alex Waislitz.